-Addiction can impact all aspects of your life.
+Drug addiction can impact all aspects of your life.
 Your physical or mental health might have taken a toll as a result of substance abuse, or your relationships with loved ones might be strained.
 One area of your life that addiction can affect is your finances.
 If you are newly in recovery and are working to rebuild your life, you might find yourself confronted by the financial aftermath of addiction.
-Whether you ignored financial responsibilities, used savings to feed your addiction, or lost your job as a result of substance abuse, all hope is not lost.
+Whether you ignored financial responsibilities, used savings to feed your addiction, or lost your job due to substance abuse, all hope is not lost.
 Just like you’re working on returning to health and wellness in recovery, you need to focus on your finances and bring it back to health too.
 A counseling center near you can offer financial help after addiction and can assist you as you reach your goals.

 Assessing Your Finances in Recovery

 If you were ignoring bills, collectors, and money while you were using, then it’s time to get reacquainted with your current financial standing.
 What are the bills that you need to pay every month?
 What income do you receive on a regular basis?
 What are your personal expenses?
 To make a budget, you’ll want to factor in: